The invariant space of multi-Higgs doublet models: The 3HDM

 in agreement with eq.~\eqref{eq:elem_expansion}, and

 From eq.~\eqref{eq:dimg_tau_gamma} we also add validity to our earlier assumptions that eq.~\eqref{eq:krull_almost} is valid in the 3HDM.
 Thus,

 achieving the expected result.

-From eq.~\eqref{eq:hil_3hdm_first} it is not trivial to find a minimal Hilbert series that satisfies all the required properties.
+From eq.~\eqref{eq:hil_3hdm_first} it is not trivial to find a minimal Hilbert series that satisfies the same Krull dimension and also eqs.~\eqref{eq:gorenstein}--\eqref{eq:degree_hil_2} and eqs.~\eqref{eq:dimg_tau_gamma}--\eqref{eq:krull_almost}.
 Simple algebraic manipulations lead us to thousands of solutions.
-After an intensive search using the Numpy package in Python we get to a seemingly minimal solution.
-Thus, the Hilbert series describing the most general 3HDM is given by \footnote{In the spirit of appendix~\ref{sec:appB} this is the $\mathrm{SU}(3)$ Hilbert series of three $\mathbf{8}$'s and one $\mathbf{27}$.}
+Thus, we devise a brute-force algorithm.
+We start by expanding eq.~\eqref{eq:hil_3hdm_first} to $500$ terms and then we multiply it by various possible denominators with Krull dimension $43$.
+Then, we filter the numerator and test it for the palindromic property while requiring the coefficients to be non-negative.
+After an intensive search using the NumPy package in Python we get to a seemingly minimal solution.\footnote{NumPy turns out to be much faster with numpy.poly1d() at multiplying and manipulating polynomials than SymPy.} Thus, the Hilbert series describing the most general 3HDM is given by \footnote{In the spirit of appendix~\ref{sec:appB} this is the $\mathrm{SU}(3)$ Hilbert series of three $\mathbf{8}$'s and one $\mathbf{27}$.}

-where the palindromic polynomial $P_{166}(t)$ is too large to write here but we will leave it as an attachment to this paper.
+where the palindromic polynomial $P_{166}(t)$ is too large to write here but we write it in subappendix~\ref{app:B_3hdm} and in an ancillary file attached to this paper.
 We already see that eq.~\eqref{eq:hil_3hdm_sec} also agrees with eq.~\eqref{eq:degree_hil_1} and eq.~\eqref{eq:degree_hil_2} in that

 Furthermore, we note the large degree invariants in eq.~\eqref{eq:hil_3hdm_sec} contrasting with the case of the 2HDM.
 The question remains if this Hilbert series is minimal.
 Although we are confident with the result, only a subsequent study on the invariants themselves can point to whether this is an optimal solution.
 This will be the topic of a future paper \cite{to_come}.